ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 ## Step 2.
 Designing equality comparer customization

-We want to allow users to specify their own `IEqualityComparer<T>` implementation.
+We want to allow users to specify their own <xref:System.Collections.Generic.IEqualityComparer%601> implementation.
 We chose a mechanism where the `EqualityMemberAttribute` class can be derived.
-We will provide, as examples, two implementations: `StringComparerAttribute`, which will allow the choice of `StringComparison` mode, and `DateComparerAttribute`, which will compare the date component of a `DateTime`, ignoring the time component.
+We will provide, as examples, two implementations: `StringComparerAttribute`, which will allow the choice of <xref:System.StringComparison> mode, and `DateComparerAttribute`, which will compare the date component of a <xref:System.DateTime>, ignoring the time component.

 For the `ImplementEquatable` aspect, the equality comparer for every member is just an `IExpression`.
 Therefore, we will define a `GetComparerExpression` virtual method on `EqualityMemberAttribute`: